-- (a) An applicant for the grant of an Aeronautical Charts services certificate shall establish procedure to ensure that the information on aeronautical charts produced under the authority of their certificate are comprehensive and accurate, and in compliance with this CAR. - (b) The procedure shall ensure that the charts are reviewed regularly and maintained up to date by a defined revision/amendment service for the AIP/aeronautical charts in accordance with ICAO Aeronautical Chart Manual (Doc-8697) Chapter 3, Maintenance of Charts.
+- (a) An Aeronautical Charts Service provider shall establish procedure to ensure that the information on aeronautical charts produced under the authority of their certificate are comprehensive and accurate, and in compliance with this CAR. - (b) The procedure shall ensure that the charts are reviewed regularly and maintained up to date by a defined revision/amendment service for the AIP/aeronautical charts in accordance with ICAO Aeronautical Chart Manual (Doc-8697) Chapter 3, Maintenance of Charts.